giuliocsr/rclone4gdrive/readme.md

 ## Features
 - One-command setup for rclone remote and local sync directory
-- Installs and manages systemd user units for scheduled syncs
+- Installs and manages systemd user units for hourly scheduled syncs
 - Automated detection and handling of rclone failures (token expiry, resync required, etc.)
-- Automatic OAuth token refresh and config update
+- Automatic OAuth token refresh and config update (verified non-destructively with a dry-run before committing)
-- Dry-run and status commands for safe testing and monitoring
+- Status, restart, and manual sync commands for monitoring and control
+- Two-way sync of empty directories (`--create-empty-src-dirs`)
 - Ignores all Google Office Suite files during backup to avoid issues with the Linux filesystem
+- Skips hidden files and directories (e.g. `.git`) when deploying via `init`
 - All scripts are POSIX shell compatible (no Bash required)

 ## Installation